DA Wand: Distortion-Aware Selection using Neural Mesh Parameterization: Method

 \section{Method}

 We assume as input a triangle mesh $\M$ with faces $\F$ and vertices $\V$, and a selected triangle $\tri^*$.
-Our goal is to define a binary segmentation of the mesh faces $\seg$ such that $\tri^*$ is contained within the segmentation region $\seg$.
+Our goal is to define a binary segmentation of the mesh faces $\seg$ which contains $\tri^*$.
 Additionally, $\seg$ needs to satisfy three competing objectives: i) enclose a region that can be UV-mapped with low distortion; ii) cover an as-large-as-possible mesh area; iii) have a compact boundary, which we define as a boundary enclosing a single connected region on the mesh surface.
 We denote by $\U\in\mathbb{R}^{|\V|\times2}$ the computed UV mapping assigning a 2D coordinate to each vertex.

 Our framework predicts a \emph{soft} segmentation, in which each triangle is assigned a probability designating whether it belongs to the segmented region.
 The key contribution that drives our framework is a \emph{differentiable parameterization layer} (Sec~\ref{subsec:classifier_driven_param}), which computes a UV parameterization conditioned on the segmentation probabilities.
 To train this architecture we introduce novel distortion and compactness objectives favoring large contiguous segments with low-distortion UV parameterizations (Sec~\ref{subsec:objectives}).